-(e) Payroll and Time Sheets
+(d) Payroll and Time Sheets

-The Administrative Office of the Courts shall prepare the payroll and time and attendance reports for the clerks' offices.
-The clerks shall submit the information and documentation the Administrative Office requires.

-This Rule incorporates the substance of Rule 16-301.
+The Administrative Office of the Courts shall prepare forms for the payroll and time and attendance reports for the clerks' offices.
+The clerks shall submit the information and documentation the Administrative Office requires on the forms.
+Source: This Rule is derived from former Rule 16-301 (2016).